 Back on the trail, head for Merthyr Tydfil, a town built on iron and coal, and home to the magnificent Cyfarthfa Castle.
 Visit the Castle’s museum and art gallery before climbing steadily up the Torpantau Pass where you’ll discover the old Merthyr Railway.
 Drop into the pretty vale of the Usk, close to the small village of Talybont-on-Usk.
 Then pick up the Brecon and Monmouthshire Canal at Brynich Lock and follow the old towpath into the centre of Brecon.

 The surfaces are good throughout and there are plenty of places to stay along the way if you don't fancy doing the whole thing in one day.
-Using Beacons Bus you can catch the bus to Brecon with your bike following on the trailer and then cycle back to Cardiff.

 From Brecon, it's possible to continue east on quiet roads, passing through Talgarth, Felindre and finally Glasbury, where you can join route 42 (Lôn Las Cymru) on the banks of the River Wye.